rdwrome/261sp23/0Hello,World/README.md

 ## Big Picture
 - Survey of many languages
-- Teaching you to problem-solve patiently and creatively
+- Teaching you to problem-solve patiently, precisely and creatively

 ## Syllabus